SvenjaBorgwardt/GemmPen/README.md

 Powered by [Gemma 4](https://ai.google.dev/gemma) from Google DeepMind.

-Built by [Svenja Borgwardt](https://github.com/SvenjaBorgwardt) - English teacher at a vocational school in Cologne, Germany.
+Built by [Svenja Borgwardt](https://github.com/SvenjaBorgwardt) - English adn Economics teacher at a vocational school in Cologne, Germany.
 I built GemmPen because I believe every student deserves to know not just their score, but what they did well and how to get better.